THE NARCISSIST'S EVIL AGENDA OF MASTERY AND CONTROL

 Face personal introspection and transformation in the light of *God's love, and repent.
 "Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.
 Come near to God and He will come near to you.
 Wash your hands, you sinners, and purify your hearts, you double-minded.
 Grieve, mourn and wail.
 Change your laughter to mounrning and your joy to gloom.
 Humble yourselves before the Lord, and He will lift you up," (James 4:7-10).
 "For everyone who exalts himself will be humbled, and he who humbles himself will be exalted." - Luke 14:11

 * Jesus Christ Love's You (John 3:16-17).
-To learn more about God's grace, mercy, and love, please click our hyperlink reference page here: "A Free Gift!"
+To learn more about God's grace, mercy, and love, and sin's salvation plan please visit our website page: "A FREE GIFT!"